gfxfundamentals/threejsfundamentals/README.md

 Notice 2 settings are not changed.
 It seems unlikely to me that code would need a different font per language.

-PS: While we're here, I love code fonts with ligatures but the seem like a bad idea for a tutorial site because the ligatures hide the actual characters needed so please don't ask for or use a ligature code font here.
+PS: While we're here, I love code fonts with ligatures but they seem like a bad idea for a tutorial site because the ligatures hide the actual characters needed so please don't ask for or use a ligature code font here.

 #### Translation notes

-The build process will make a placeholder html file for each article has an english .md file in `threejs/lessons` but no corresponding .md file for the language.
+The build process will make a placeholder html file for each article has an English .md file in `threejs/lessons` but no corresponding .md file for the non-English language.
 This is to make it easy to include links in one article that links to another article but that other article has not yet been translated.
 This way you don't have to go back and fix already translated articles.
 Just translate one article at a time and leave the links as is.
 They'll link to placeholders until someone translates the missing